- David Breen

 In addition, AdventHealth Daytona Beach is among the few hospitals in the nation to receive 22 consecutive “A” Leapfrog Hospital Safety Grades since the grading system’s inception in 2012.

-“Patient safety is our top priority at AdventHealth Daytona Beach, and we are proud to be recognized as a straight-A hospital by the Leapfrog Group,” said David Weis, President & CEO of AdventHealth Daytona Beach.
+“Patient safety is our top priority at AdventHealth Daytona Beach, and we are proud to be recognized as a straight-A hospital by the Leapfrog Group,” said David Weis, President and CEO of AdventHealth Daytona Beach.
 “It’s a testament to our team’s hard work, dedication and compassion.”

 “We are honored to recognize a number of AdventHealth hospitals as a Top Hospital this year,” said Leah Binder, president and CEO of The Leapfrog Group.
 “These hospitals have demonstrated that they truly put patients first.
 We congratulate the board, staff and clinicians whose efforts made this honor possible.”